-▶ Confirm the entry: The TNC saves the contour program in the directory in which the DXF file is also saved.
+- ▶ Confirm the entry: The TNC saves the contour program in the directory in which the DXF file is also saved. - If you want to select more machining positions in order to save them in a different file, press the CANCEL SELECTED ELEMENTS soft key and select as described above.